denten-books/plain-text/0-intro.md

 implicit communication models: ideas about deliberation, ethics of labor, discursive values, and views about "natural" human aptitude for interpretation.
-In this way, contemporary documents structure the literary encounter according to economic conditions, location, or physical ability.
+In this way, contemporary documents structure the literary encounter according to the reader's economic status, gender, race, age, location, or physical ability.

 To what extent does the book in front of you permit or enable access?
 Whatever the answer, a function of understanding the text must include the